mohand1714/mohan-d/TestCase.md

 Areas to test| Priority
 ------------ | -------------
-User should be able to edit an Income entry (USD, Note, Category) | P0 User should be able to edit an Expense entry (USD, Note, Category) | P0 User should be able to edit an Trasfer entry (USD, Note, Category) | P0 User should be able to Delete an Income entry (USD, Note, Category) | P0 User should be able to Delete an Expense entry (USD, Note, Category) | P0 User should be able to Delete an Trasfer entry (USD, Note, Category) | P0
+User should be able to update an Income entry (USD, Note, Category) | P0 User should be able to update an Expense entry (USD, Note, Category) | P0 User should be able to update an Trasfer entry (USD, Note, Category) | P0 User should be able to Delete an Income entry (USD, Note, Category) | P0 User should be able to Delete an Expense entry (USD, Note, Category) | P0 User should be able to Delete an Trasfer entry (USD, Note, Category) | P0

-**5. Accounts Interaction**
+**Accounts Interaction**

 Areas to test| Priority
 ------------ | -------------